yegor256/takes/README.md

 ```

 An HTTP response will contain this header, which will place
-a `auth` cookie into the user's browser:
+an `auth` cookie into the user's browser:

 ```text
 HTTP/1.1 200 OK